We are accepting new cases

 • Diabetic retinopathy: This is an eye condition found in diabetic patients.
 The condition can damage vision and cause blindness.

 • Gastroparesis: Also called stomach paralysis or delayed gastric emptying.
-Symptoms include acid reflux and stomach pain.
+Gastroparesis symptoms include acid reflux and stomach pain.

 • Pancreatitis: Inflammation of the pancreas, which is responsible for the production of insulin.
-Patients may have severe pain in their torso that doesn’t go away.
+Patients with pancreatitis may have severe pain in their torso that doesn’t go away.

 • Thyroid tumors: Tumors may be benign (noncancerous) or malignant (cancerous).
 Both interfere with hormone regulation.